iFraan/mrivals/readme.md

   - You can try your luck with `fetch` _(node v16+)_, switch to `curl` if it fails
   - `flaresolverr` is recommended _(the default docker image is ok)_

-There is only one static function that takes an username.

 You have to pass it's url as an option of `API.fetchUser`